Billionaire from Oldham

 It's gone from bad to disastrous.

-"Talk about half-empty bottle."
+"Talk about a half-empty bottle."

-In an interview with BBC Radio Live in September 2019, Sir Jim Ratcliffe's brother and head of the Ineos football division, Bob Ratcliffe, announced that they had entered talks with Chelsea:
+In an interview with BBC Radio 5 Live in September 2019, Sir Jim Ratcliffe's brother and head of the Ineos football division, Bob Ratcliffe, announced that they had entered talks with Chelsea:

 "We looked at Premiership club valuations and £5 billion in turnover for the Premier League, with the top six teams priced at £2 billion and upwards, and £450 [million] in net profit before tax."

-[It's] pretty tough for us to justify Premier League investments at this time, and then, if you look below the top six, they're all £150m and beyond, and you're going to write cheque for £50m and get into the 'Everton Cup.'
+[It's] pretty tough for us to justify Premier League investments at this time, and then, if you look below the top six, they're all £150m and beyond, and you're going to write a cheque for £50m and get into the 'Everton Cup.'

 "There was some early discussion [with Chelsea], but our valuations were significantly different.